23f1001172/melbourne-users-data/README.md

-# GitHub Users in Delhi
+# GitHub Users in Melbourne

-This repository contains data about GitHub users in Delhi with over 100 followers and their repositories.
+This repository contains data about GitHub users in Melbourne with over 100 followers and their repositories.

 ## Files

-1. `users.csv`: Contains information about 337 GitHub users in Delhi with over 100 followers
+1. `users.csv`: Contains information about 337 GitHub users in Melbourne with over 100 followers
 2. `repositories.csv`: Contains information about 29202 public repositories from these users
 3. `gitscrap.py`: Python script used to collect this data